 Sometimes if I have a tight deadline, I’ll leave my laptop open and will sneak in a half hour of work while my son’s doing his homework or dinner’s in the oven.
 You can proofread quite a few pages in a half hour.
 But there’s generally no work until my son’s in bed.

 After that, I’ll work for a bit more and then spend time with my husband.
-He’s very supportive of my schedule; he knows I’m juggling my Art of Proofreading work and my own editing projects.
+He’s very supportive of my schedule; he knows I’m juggling my Edit Republic work and my own editing projects.
 From the beginning he’s found it so fascinating that I get to sit and read for a living.

 Is proofreading and copyediting a viable work-at-home niche for moms/parents?